DerekCuevas/friend-list/README.md

 Currently the most straightforward of the three, logic for dispatching actions and reading router state is all contained in react components. [/imperative-solution](https://github.com/DerekCuevas/friend-list/tree/master/imperative-solution)

 #### Part "observable" approach:
 This solution makes fetching results from the API (via dispatching the fetchFriends action) a side effect of updating the query.
-Logic for dispatching these side effects are managed with redux's store.subscribe() in an 'observable' like pattern. [/part-observable-solution](https://github.com/DerekCuevas/friend-list/tree/master/part-observable-solution)
+Logic for dispatching these side effects are managed with redux's store.subscribe() (see [index.js](https://github.com/DerekCuevas/friend-list/blob/master/part-observable-solution/index.js#L14)) in an 'observable' like pattern. [/part-observable-solution](https://github.com/DerekCuevas/friend-list/tree/master/part-observable-solution)

 #### Extended "observable" approach:
 This approach builds on the patterns used in the part "observable" approach.
-Dispatching side effects of updating the URL (updating the query) are managed with react-router's (history's) browserHistory.listen() method. [/better-observable-solution](https://github.com/DerekCuevas/friend-list/tree/master/better-observable-solution)
+Dispatching side effects of updating the URL (updating the query) are managed with react-router's (history's) browserHistory.listen() method. (see [index.js](https://github.com/DerekCuevas/friend-list/blob/master/better-observable-solution/index.js#L28)) [/better-observable-solution](https://github.com/DerekCuevas/friend-list/tree/master/better-observable-solution)

 #### Others
 Please send in a pull request if you have a better solution.